 Once your application has been approved for adoption, a local volunteer will contact you to set up an “In-Home Visit”.
 Typically, you will be asked to choose 3 greyhounds you would like to come on your in-home visit.
 The requested greyhounds and Allies representative(s) will visit your home for around 2 to 3 hours.
 This is a time where we can sit down face to face, get to know each other, and answer detailed questions.
 You can also see how the greyhounds interact with family members, other pets in the home, and the surrounding environment.
 At the end of the in-home visit, at the discretion of Allies, the adopter chooses which greyhound they feel is the best fit and completes the adoption paperwork for that dog.

-Due to the fact that you are “bringing your greyhound home” on the day of the in-home it may be helpful to have a few basic items purchased prior to the in-home.
+Since you are “bringing your greyhound home” on the day of the in-home it may be helpful to have a few basic items purchased prior to the in-home.
 The items include, dog food that you would like to feed, stainless steel food and water bowls, and a soft surface (bed, blanket, couch, etc.) for your greyhound.
 If you plan on crating your greyhound, most will need a 48” crate.
 Allies provides a collar, leash and muzzle with the adoption.

 The adoption fee for non-prison dogs is $300.00.
 This covers: spay/neuter, teeth cleaning, up-to-date shots, 3 months supply of heart-worm preventative, martingale style collar (specially designed for greyhounds), and a leash and muzzle for your new greyhound.